-I just finished reading Body, Soul, and Human Life: The Nature of Humanity in the Bible by Joel B. Green and am especially grateful to Mary Elizabeth Fisher of Sydney (formerly Asbury Theological Seminary) who referred me.
+I just finished reading Body, Soul, and Human Life: The Nature of Humanity in the Bible by Joel B. Green and am especially grateful to my long-time friend Mary Elizabeth Fisher of Sydney (formerly of Asbury Theological Seminary) who referred me.
 Without question, Green’s book is a key source when considering a robust biblical anthropology.
 Although one may not align with the thesis of Christian physicalism — that humans are made up of one integrated whole — readers will surely be informed by the depth of analysis and the even-handed treatment he offers in relation to the alternative view of Christian dualism — the notion that humans are made up of two ontologically distinct parts, material and immaterial or body and soul.

 Not only does the brain participate in our transformation but so also does our social conditioning have a significant impact.
 Green states that our genetic makeup biases our dispositions and character so that “the neuronal systems and pathways responsible for much of what we think, feel, believe, and do are shaped by learning,” in which he takes “learning” to be social in nature.
 He writes:

 If [or rather “Since] the neurobiological systems that shape how we think, feel, believe, and behave are forever being sculpted in the context of our social experiences, then in a profound sense we must speak of personal (trans)formation in relational terms.
-Our autobiographical selves are formed within a nest of relationships, a community.
+Our autobiographical selves are formed within a nest of relationships, a community. (p 116)

 Because of this ebb and flow of incoming information via social interaction and experiences and the continual evolving of the brain in response to these stimuli, we seem unable to “unambiguously interpret” the world-an-sich (world as it is).
-Our interpretive capacity continually changes and is handicapped, as it were, causing a “deficit” of all the necessary information we need to see the world as it is.
+Our interpretive capacity continually changes and, for this reason, is somewhat handicapped, as it were, causing a “deficit” of all the necessary information we need to see the world as it is.
 Consequently, our “cortical networks fill in.
 They make their best guess, given incomplete information.”
 And so, we “find a human face in the full moon, recognize Beethoven playing his piano in a cloud formation…or prejudicially categorize people by any number of criteria” (p 117, emphasis his).
 This process is what is known as imagination formation whereby a conceptual schema is constructed from which we interpret our world and our experiences.

 As a result, the mechanics of worldview formation are born.
 Green states:

 Our hermeneutical equipment, then, is formed at the synaptic level, is capable of reformation, and is even now providing the conceptual schemes or imaginative structures by which we make sense of the world around us.
 My “perception” of the world is based in a network of ever-forming assumptions about my environment, and in a series of well-tested assumptions, shared by others with whom I associate, about “the way the world works.”
 Ambiguous data may present different hypotheses, but my mind disambiguates that data according to what I have learned to expect.
-That is, embodied human life performs like a cultural, neuro-hermeneutic system, locating (and, thus, making sense of) current realities in relation to our grasp of the past and expectations of the future.
+That is, embodied human life performs like a cultural, neuro-hermeneutic system, locating (and, thus, making sense of) current realities in relation to our grasp of the past and expectations of the future. (p 118)

 This is large on so many levels.
-But without spending more time on unpacking implications (the book adequately puts forth some), one other most important agency is utilized in personal transformation and in our identity construction.
+But without spending more time on unpacking implications (the book adequately puts forth some), there is one other important agency that is utilized in personal transformation and in our identity construction.
 This agency Green labels “narrative formation.”
 Where “lesions to the neural network responsible for the generation of narrative” is found on a human brain, persons appear to “suffer a loss in their grasp of their own identities.”
 In fact, “so pivotal is narrative to the formation of identity, including the formation and articulation of beliefs, that in the absence of memory humans will create stories by which to make sense of their present situation” (p 120).
 Coordinately, “brain lesion studies have demonstrated that damage to the emotion-processing center of the brain impedes real-life rationality and decision-making” (p 121).